Keranik/COI-Extended/README.md

 - **Solar**: Find quarter-size panels in build menu.
 - **World**: Adjust map settings on New Game Menu.
 - **Logistics**: Research nodes to unlock new things.
-- **Structures**: Unlock and build new variants via research or build menu.

 ## Notes
 - **Vehicle Editor**: Experimental and still WIP, back up saves before use.
-- **Structures Extended Mod**: This is a new addition—test thoroughly and report issues, as it expands on logistics and building mechanics.

 # Install
 ## How do I install the mod?